nikopartanen/nikopartanen/README.md

 ### Niko Partanen

 I'm a linguist working primarily with the Uralic languages and language technology.
-I have also worked extensively with archives and memory organizations, and serve as the librarian and archivist of the [Finno-Ugrian Society](https://www.sgr.fi/en/).
+I have also worked with different archives and memory organizations, and serve as the librarian and archivist of the [Finno-Ugrian Society](https://www.sgr.fi/en/).
 My research work has, besides linguistics, regularly addressed the use and digitization of archived materials.

 ***************